misaelnieto/collective.recipe.supervisor/collective/recipe/supervisor/README.txt

     every 60 seconds and restarts as needed could look like:

        MemoryMonitor TICK_60 ${buildout:bin-directory}/memmon [-p process_name=200MB]

+groups
+   A list of programs that become part of a group.
+One per line.
+   The format of a line is as follow:

+       priority group_name program_names

+   The programs_name is a comma-separated list of program names.

 env-path
     The environment variable PATH, e.g. /bin:/sbin:/usr/bin:/usr/sbin:/usr/local/bin